beamer-bridge/beamer/docs/source/whitepaper.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The process starts with the actual service provision to the user.
 The end user, further called Alice, will send a
-request on the source roll-up (A) by locking up the tokens in the `RequestManager` contract specifying how the
+request on the source rollup (A) by locking up the tokens in the `RequestManager` contract specifying how the
 request can be filled.

 The parameters that need to be specified by the users are: